stormxio/stormx-token/README.md

 #### Standard ERC20 interface

 StormXToken is in compliance with ERC20 as described in ​eip-20.md​.
 This token contract is ownable and mintable.
-Caller of the constructor becomes the owner and only the owner can add minters for this token contract.

 #### Allowance Double-Spend Exploit
 Allowance double-spend exploit is mitigated in this contract with functions `increaseAllowance()` and `decreaseAllowance()`.